1995parham-learning/1995parham-learning.github.io/content/CICD/Github Actions.md

 - **Actions:** Reusable units of work, often provided by the community or created by you.
 - **Integrations:** Seamlessly integrates with other GitHub features like issues, pull requests, and releases.

+## Tutorial: Creating a Simple GitHub Action

+Let's create a basic workflow that runs tests on your code whenever you push changes to your repository.

+**1. Create a Workflow File**

+- Create a new file named `.github/workflows/ci.yml` in your repository.
+This file defines your workflow.

+**2. Define the Workflow**

+YAML

 It runs on **VM**, can run Container and even release things for you.
 First, you need to specify the events that trigger the action.

 ```yaml